-When I was single, Valentine's Day was stressful.
+Back in my younger days (way, way back), Valentine's Day was stressful.
 If I was single, I was mad that everyone else had someone to celebrate with.
 When I was dating, I was worried about how far to go with my Valentine's Day Ideas - was a skywriter proclaiming my love after 3 dates a bit too much?

-Then I got married, and I greeted Valentine's Day with a bit of relief - I've got a permanent date!
+Then I got married, and I greeted the holiday with a bit of relief - hey, I've got a permanent date!
 And as I started having kids, the holiday has morphed into becoming less about my romantic love with my husband, and more about all different kinds of love, especially for my kids and my family.
-Over the years, I've come up with some great Valentine's Day ideas to do with my kids for this year's Valentine's Day.
-And I like to give them little gifts for the day, nothing major (this isn't second Christmas!), but just a token of my affection.
+Over the years, I've come up with some great Valentine's Day ideas to do with my kids that celebrate the love we share.

+I do like to give them little gifts for the day, nothing major (this isn't second Christmas!), but just a token of my affection.
 Otherwise, it's all about being together (and the food, of course).

 My kids love to do this now even more than when they were younger.
 Sometimes I purchase the window cling thingies and sometimes they make their own decorations - but taking the time to put up some cheery, colorful hearts and decorations is a fun way to spend some extra minutes together.